cccbr/online-documents/content/docs/060-workflow/index.md

 This would not involve updates to the original WP document, although there is a good argument to retain this as a record of the original intentions.

-*An argument against this is the lack of a backup copy of the definitive document, since the only copy is the GitHub repository.
-Given the number of users of GitHub, however, we  suggest that we must regard that copy as safe - probably safer than on many other backup devices.
+*A possible argument against this is the lack of a backup copy of the definitive document, since the only copy is the GitHub repository.
+Given the widespread use of GitHub, however, we  suggest that we must regard that copy as safe - probably safer than on many other backup devices.
 It is possible to 'clone' a repository to another device so there may be an argument to do that periodically - possibly to Microsoft Teams.*

-*There is, however, the difficulty of demonstrating an appropriate level of independent review for any changes.
+*There still remains, however, the difficulty of demonstrating an appropriate level of independent review for any changes.
 We discuss that in the following section.*

 ### Level of independent review